axchoi/alexchoi330.github.io/README.md

 - Resume the web server (ctrl+shift+r): Resume the web server.
 This feature can be used only from command palette.

 - show UI Page (ctrl+shift+u): Show UI Page.
 You can change options at UI page.

+To Do:
+- slow down the animation on the right side tab bar
+- change the main picture
+- change the My Portfolio thumbnail pictures to project screen shots or samples.
+- create a "submit" button for "contact me" page
+- find a way to make it work aka "if you fill in the info and press the submit button then it sends me the email" or sends the email to wherever